MR-514/gitDemo2/README.md

 # gitDemo2
 checking with git initial commands

+These are the lines edited using command line